School of Engineering and Science

 The information presented in the report was collected from official Institutional data sources and the SES community.

 The Charles V. Schaefer, Jr. School of Engineering and Science Advisory Board is comprised of a diverse group of individuals, distinguished in their careers that span a spectrum of fields related to the educational and research programs of the Schaefer School.
-The Board meets at least once per year and is charged with reviewing the core educational objectives for undergraduate engineering programs and providing counsel and advocacy to align with the school’s programs and operations.
+The Board meets at least twice per year and is charged with providing strategic counsel to the Dean, establishing mutually beneficial connections to industry, government, and other organizations, helping raise funds in support of the School’s priority goals, and increasing the profile of SES.

 Anthony Bazzini '81